captn3m0/okiya/README.md

 ## Difference from Original Game

-This adaptation uses 4 Card Suites (Hearts, Spades, Clubs, Diamonds) instead of the 4 plants.
+This adaptation uses 4 Card Suites (Hearts, Spades, Clubs, Diamonds) and 4 colors.

 ## How to run?